 Nakwon specialises in Asian food and ingredients.
 Supermarket is the right word – inside is just like a typical Austrian supermarket but with one key difference…all the food is Asian.

-The large range is dominated by Korean food, but there’s a big Japanese section at the back (the Sake etc. is in a separate alcoholic drinks section though), and other sections, for example, for Taiwan, Indonesia and Thailand.
+I visited the Zieglergasse branch where Korean food dominated the large range of products.
+There was a big Japanese section at the back, too (the Sake etc. was in a separate alcoholic drinks section though), and other sections for, for example, Taiwan, Indonesia and Thailand.
 I found both my sauces without any trouble.

 Address: Zieglergasse 12, 1070 Vienna (close to the U3 subway station Zieglergasse) and Rotensterngasse 31, 1020 Vienna (close to the U1 subway station Nestroyplatz) | Website